 A new vulnerability has been found – here’s what to do.

 If you’re the type of Apple user that prefers to wait a while before updating your iPhone, maybe it’s time to make an exception.
-See, there’s an active security threat affecting most versions of iOS and macOS, so you should go and grab the latest security update, like right now.

 We weren’t expecting to see an iOS or iPadOS update this soon after iOS 14.7.1, but that’s because it fixes a zero-day vulnerability that Apple says it’s already seen exploited in real-world situations.
 It’s called CVE-2021-30807, and like most critical issues, can let hackers run pretty much anything they want on your devices.

 Go update your iPad, your iPhone, and your Mac, if you’ve got one.

 How to update your iPhone, iPad, and Mac

 If you don’t want to be at risk for CVE-2021-30807, it’s time to update your devices.
 The update is available for iPhone 6s and later, iPad Pro (all models), iPad Air 2 and later, iPad 5th generation and later, iPad mini 4 and later, and iPod touch (7th generation).

 The update for macOS doesn’t seem to be a security issue, but you should still update just in case.